 For really good pour-over coffee, you need a medium to coarse grind.
 Anything too fine or too chunky won’t create that delicious smoothness.
 Breville’s electric grinder is the best we’ve found for nailing this exact coffee grind size.

 It features 60 precise grind settings, from the finest grind for the most delicate of Espressos to coarse grinds for French press, as well as the perfect mid-way point for your pour-over coffee.
 You can use the grinder’s electronic timer to adjust your grind time in 0.2-second increments and can also grind directly into a portafilter, grinds container, or paper filter.

 Best for: Filter coffee fans wanting to master the art of the pour-over.

 Grinder type: Conical burr Grind settings: 60 Capacity: 18 ounce (510 grams) Portafilter holder: Yes

 OXO: Best coffee grinder with an integrated scale

 The advantage of a coffee bean grinder with a built-in scale means you can measure your grounds there and then, getting just the right amount of coffee each time for a brew par excellence.
 This OXO coffee grinder is just the ticket then, with its super handy integrated scale.
 Because weighing your beans is key to consistently creating a world-class cup of coffee.

 This electric grinder features hard-wearing stainless steel conical burrs for a uniform grind.
 There are also 38 different settings for different grind sizes.
-Plus the combination of a high torque and low-speed motor means no heat during grinding, preserving flavour and minimising static.
+Plus the combination of high torque and low-speed motor means no heat during grinding, preserving flavor and minimizing static.
 This means a better cup of coffee and way less mess.